Promoting, supporting and encouraging the study of the United States since 1955

 BIPOC School Essay Award

-In order to tackle the significant obstacles in higher education that are caused by systemic racism, and to make clear not only the commitment of BAAS to making the study of America in the UK more inclusive, but also to demonstrate the fundamentally important place scholars of colour have, BAAS is eager to support scholars of colour through this essay prize which is open exclusively to Black, Indigenous, Asian, Latinx, Arab, and any other students of colour/Global Majority students.
+In order to tackle the significant obstacles in higher education that are caused by systemic racism, and to make clear not only the commitment of BAAS to making the study of America in the UK more inclusive, but also to demonstrate the fundamentally important place scholars of colour have, BAAS is eager to support scholars of colour through this essay prize which is open exclusively to Black, Indigenous, Asian, Latinx, Arab, and any other students of colour.

 Essays may be adapted from coursework or ongoing research projects that students are engaged in, but they must not exceed the length of 1,500 words.
 You are encouraged to include references and a bibliography, but this is not essential and will have no bearing on the award.
 However, any materials used should be listed and the award panel will not tolerate any form of plagiarism.
 The 1,500 word count only refers to the body of the essay, and not any details of sources used.